cwils021/Stanley-Cup-Champs-1927-2019/StanleyCupChamp1927_2019_VBAScript.md

 # Stanley Cup Champion Webscraper

 ## Setup
-Before copying the below code into the VBA editor in Excel ensure that the following references are selected<br>
+Before copying the below code into the VBA editor in Excel ensure that the following references are selected:<br>
 * **Microsoft HTML Object Library**<br>
 * **Microsoft Internet Controls**